-United States Golf Association and the R&A Rules Limited

-DRAFT as of September 2019
+United States Golf Association and R&A Rules Limited FINAL DRAFT as of August 2019

-DE EFINITIONS 4
+DE FINITIONS 4

-ı.
-FUNDAMENTALS OF HANDICAPPING (RULE 1) 9
+I. FUNDAMENTALS OF HANDICAPPING (RULE 1) 9

-Rule 1 - Purpose and Authorization; Obtaining a Handicap Index 9
+RULE 1 - PURPOSE AND AUTHORIZATION; OBTAINING A HANDICAP INDEX 9

 1.1 Purpose of the World Handicap System 9

-1.2 Authorization to Use the World Handicap System 11
+1.2 Authorization to Use the World Handicap System

-1.3 Responsibilities of Player, Handicap Committee and Authorized Association 11
+1.3 Responsibilities of Player, Handicap Committee and Authorized Association

-1.4 How to Obtain a Handicap Index 13
+1.4 How to Obtain a Handicap Index

-1.4a Joining a Golf Club 13
+1.4a Joining a Golf Club

-1.4b Designating a Home Club 13
+1.4b Designating a Home Club

 II.
-SCORES FOR HANDICAP PURPOSES (RULES 2-4) 16
+SCORES FOR HANDICAP PURPOSES (RULES 2-4) 15

-Rule 2 - Scores Acceptable for Handicap Purposes
+Rule 2 - Scores Acceptable for Handicap Purposes 15

-2.1 Acceptability of Scores
+2.1 Acceptability of Scores 15

-2.1a Played in an Authorized Format of Play
+2.1a Played in an Authorized Format of Play 17

-2.1b Played by The Rules of Golf
+2.1b Played by The Rules of Golf 19

 The final determination is at the discretion of the Committee, based on the circumstances

 2.2 Minimum Number of Holes Played for Score to be Acceptable

 2.2a For an 18-hole Score

 2.2b For a 9-hole Score

 RULE 3 - ADJUSTMENT OF HOLE SCORES

 3.1 Maximum Hole Score for Handicap Purposes

 3.1a Before a Handicap Index Has Been Established

 3.1b After a Handicap Index Has Been Established

-3.2 When a Hole is Not Played 26
+3.2 When a Hole is Not Played

-3.3 When a Hole is Started But Player Does Not Hole Out
+3.3 When a Hole is Started but Player does not Hole Out

-Rule 4 - Submitting a Score 31
+Rule 4 - Submitting a Score 29

-4.1 Information Required for Scoring Record 31
+4.1 Information Required for Scoring Record

-4.1a General
+4.1a General 29

-4.1b For Scores Prior to Establishing a Handicap Index 32
+4.1b For Scores Prior to Establishing a Handicap Index

-4.2 Eligibility to Submit a Score 32
+4.2 Eligibility to Submit a Score 30

-4.3 Time Frame for Submitting a Score 32
+4.3 Time Frame for Submitting a Score 31

-4.4 Certification of a Score 34
+4.4 Certification of a Score 31

-4.5 Number of Scores Required for Initial Handicap Index
+4.5 Number of Scores Required for Initial Handicap Index 32

-III. .
-HANDICAP CALCULATION AND UPDATING A HANDICAP INDEX (RULES 5-6) 35
+III.
+HANDICAP CALCULATION AND UPDATING A HANDICAP INDEX (RULES 5-6) 33

-Rule 5 - Handicap Index Calculation 35
+RULE 5 - HANDICAP INDEX CALCULATION

-5.1 Calculation of a Score Differential 35
+5.1 Calculation of a Score Differential 33

-5.1a For an 18-hole Score 35
+5.1a For an 18-hole Score

-Note: The PCC adjustment ranges from -1.0 to +3.0 (see Rule 5.6).
-35

-5.1b For a 9-hole Score 35
+5.1b For a 9-hole Score 33

-5.1c Rounding of Minus Score Differentials 36
+5.1c Rounding of Minus Score Differentials

-5.2 Calculation of a Handicap Index 36
+5.2 Calculation of a Handicap Index

-5.2a For Fewer Than 20 Scores 36
+5.2a For Fewer Than 20 Scores

 5.2b For 20 Scores

 5.2c For Plus Handicap Index

-5.3 Maximum Handicap Index 38
+5.3 Maximum Handicap Index

-5.4 Frequency of Revision of a Handicap Index Update 38
+5.4 Frequency of Revision of a Handicap Index Update

-5.5 Ageing of Scores and Lapsing of a Handicap Index 39
+5.5 Ageing of Scores and Lapsing of a Handicap Index

-5.6 Playing Conditions Calculation 39
+5.6 Playing Conditions Calculation

+5.7 Low Handicap Index 41

+5.8 Limit on Upward Movement of a Handicap Index 41